flhofer/docker_tutorial/#2_Compose/README.md

 What you will encouter during this tutorial is that there are many options and flags that remind a Dockerfile.
 Indeed, in many cases if specified in a compose file, these can replace or override the default values of an image.

+## Resources

+Resources management grow of importance the more a system is used to perform multiple tasks.
+On a server it is important that one service does not threaten the health of the other.
+As you may already have guessed, docker-compose forsees parameters to manage these resources.

+:grey_question: Which are they?
+Try to setup a memory limit for the database.

+A thing not discussed previously is the flexibility of volumes.
+Beyond the traditional mounting of a folder, volumes can also be shared only among containers.
+They are created and labeled, and then assigned to the instances requiring them.

+:grey_question: In which cases such a shared volume might be useful?

+## Swarm